 - managing training cohorts across multiple departments

-- advanced reporting on training progress
+- advanced analytics on training progress

 - volume discounts to handle a high number of users without costing a fortune